 In 2009 the flume ride at Hershey Park, which is known as the Coal Cracker, was closed after a Pennsylvania Department of Agriculture spokesperson termed the ride issue a mechanical failure.
-Apparently a pip broke on the ride unbeknownst to park officials.
+Apparently, a pipe broke on the ride unbeknownst to park officials.
 This pipe break apparently affected water currents on the ride and cause a number of boats to slam into each other.
 One woman was taken to a local hospital for treatment and observation.

-Common types of Amusement Park Injuries
+Common Types of Amusement Park Injuries

 The unique nature of each and every amusement park accident means that one cannot reliably predict the exact nature and severity of the injuries one will receive.
 But, certain types of injuries are produced more frequently than others.
 Injuries that can occur on a log flume or other type of flume ride can include: